arnowelzel/multicolumn-category-widget/readme.txt

 2. Example for the use in the frontend

 == Changelog ==

+= 1.0.16 =
+* Added translation for plugin information in the backend (plugin title, description etc.)

 = 1.0.15 =
 * Modified default frontend styles to avoid bullets in category titles in certain themes (for example Twenty Fifteen).